Six Places to Eat and Drink on Kangaroo Island

 By Louise Gleeson

 For a visit to Kangaroo Island that will make your tastebuds tingle, make your way to one (or at least a few) of these amazing places to eat and drink on KI.
 You’ll soon see that Kangaroo Island is famous for so much more than just it’s wilderness and wildlife experiences!
-Make sure you book in peak periods to save your seat.
+Make sure you book in during peak periods to save your seat.

 1. Dudley Wines Cellar Door – Penneshaw